clydebarrow/esphome-docs-hugo/content/components/sensor/_index.md

 If a number is specified, it will be used as the absolute difference required.
-For example if the filter were configured with a value of 2 and the last value passed through was 10, only values greater than 12 or less than 8 would be passed through.
+For example if the filter were configured with a value of 2 and the last value passed through was 10, only values greater than or equal to 12 or less than or equal to 8 would be passed through.

 ```yaml
 filters: